-An impairment assessment is carried out at each reporting date when there is evidence that an item of property, plant and equipment or intangible asset in use may be impaired.
+An impairment assessment is carried out at each reporting date when there is evidence that an may be impaired.
 In addition intangible assets that are not yet available for use are tested for impairment annually.
 When the recoverable amount of an asset, being the higher of its fair value less costs to sell and its value in use, is less than its carrying value, then the carrying value is reduced to its recoverable amount.
 This reduction is reported in the income statement as an impairment loss.
 Value in use is calculated using estimated cash flows.
 These are discounted using an appropriate long-term interest rate.
 When an impairment loss arises, the useful life of the asset is reviewed and, if necessary, the future depreciation/amortization charge is accelerated.
 If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, then the previously recognized impairment loss is reversed through the income statement as an impairment reversal.